 Number of NHS nurses, allied health professionals and psychiatrists in post

-This chart shows how the number of psychiatrists, NHS mental health nurses, applied psychologists and psychological therapists has changed over the last three and a quarter years, at provider level, regionally and nationally.
+This chart shows how the number of psychiatrists, NHS mental health nurses, applied psychologists and psychological therapists has changed since 2016, at provider level, regionally and nationally.

 Policy context

-The Government’s mental health workforce plan, produced by Health Education England, sets out its ambitions to expand the mental health workforce from the baseline year of 2017 onwards.
+The Government’s mental health workforce plan, produced by Health Education England, set out its ambitions to expand the mental health workforce from the baseline year of 2016 onwards.

 - 8,100 additional nurses